sachin2712/finance/README.md

 step8: after step7 export your env variable like MONGO_URL , ROOT_URL, PORT.
 step9: then start you project using "node main.js" or using pm2

-Process to deploy on meteor cloud

-step 1 : Create an account on meteor cloud from here https://accounts.meteor.com/

-step 2 : go to this URL and sign in with your username and password  https://ap-southeast-2.galaxy.meteor.com/.

-step 3 : To deploy for free, open application simply enter this command in your terminal: "meteor deploy my-app --free --mongo"

- now you will see the application will shown on your galaxy dashboard .

- step 4 : Now got to dashboard seetings section copy mongo url from there and connect it with mongo 3t via srv and add users and role as mainually.